Your leg muscles are the largest group of muscle fibers in your body. It’s important to train your thighs and booty often.

 A key point to doing the sumo exercise effectively is to turn your legs open from the hips (instead of just turning the feet out).

 Torso alignment is important.
-Set your scapula (by brining your shoulder blades together a bit, and down) and create lots of space between the top of your shoulders and your ear lobes.
+Set your scapula (by bringing your shoulder blades together a bit, and down) and create lots of space between the top of your shoulders and your ear lobes.
 Head up.

 Alternating Plyometric Lunge for the Booty